 Although sightings of whales are rare, even from boats, there is always the chance of seeing a whale from the shore.
 The most likely whale to be seen is the Minke and this is the species thought to have come close to Swanpool beach in February 2008.
 In fact it came so close to the beach that there were fears it was going to become stranded.

-The Sea Watch Foundation would appreciate any good photos of dorsal fins and reports of sightings to help with their research into the movement of dolphins around the British Isles.
+The Sea Watch Foundation would appreciate reports of sightings to help with their research into the movement of dolphins and other species around the British Isles.

 The Shark Trust welcomes any sightings and photos to help with their research into the behaviour and population trends of basking sharks.